stringtheory92/GraphRAG-3/ACCURACY_NOTES.md

 - The questions currently do not take in context from the previous parts of the conversation.
 Extend to take in the full context of the conversation, and create a limit to the amount of conversation context it can have

 - Have responses less of a list and more natural, but still include all relevant information

+- additional layer of knowledge graph nodes for key figures mentioned in the carnivore community.
+Node can contain the name and body link for text information about the individual.
+Then the node can also be connected to different bodies of text based on if they are mentioned (need to figure that out).
+Should be included in tags for explicit queries about these individuals